Timothy-Flavin/flexibuff/README.md

         storing a single probability so it would be 1.
     memory_weights: bool whether or not to store weights along with each timestep for memory weighting or another purpose

+## Methods of Interest:

+`save_transition`: Takes the actions / observations / states, etc from a step and saves it.
+`sample_transitions`: Samples unordered transitions